 If you choose to receive pain relief, anesthesia such as epidurals, IV pain medications or other comfort measures are available and are administered by our anesthesiologists or a CRNA who are available around-the-clock.
 You can learn more about anesthesia options here.

+As long as you and your infant are medically stable, your infant will be placed skin-to-skin immediately after delivery.
 Skin-to-skin contact will help keep your baby warm and let the two of you start bonding as well.
 But, don’t worry about bonding if you can’t hold your baby right away because one of you may need immediate medical care.
 There will be plenty of time for bonding later.
-While you and your baby are locking eyes, he or she be closely observed to ensure that he continues to do well.
+While you and your baby are locking eyes, he or she will be closely observed to ensure that he continues to do well.
 At one and five minutes after birth, an Apgar assessment will be done to evaluate your baby’s heart rate, breathing, muscle tone, reflex response, and color.
-If your baby is doing well, you and your baby should not be separated.
+If your baby is doing well, you and your baby will not be separated.
 Your caregiver should be able to do these simple assessments (as well as other tasks) while your baby is resting on your belly.
-Once you move to a postpartum room, your baby is taken to the nursery for bath and assessment.
-You will then be allowed to keep your baby with you at any time for as long as you want, unless a problem or condition with you or the baby develops.

 Babies tend to be very alert right after birth, so that is an appropriate time to begin breastfeeding if you are both willing.
 In fact, the American Academy of Pediatrics (AAP) recommends that healthy full-term infants “be placed and remain in direct skin-to-skin contact with their mothers immediately after delivery until the first feeding is accomplished.”
 You will be able to nurse your baby immediately after birth.
 Our nursing staff can assist you if you have any questions.
 We offer breastfeeding classes if you would like more information on how to breastfeed.
 Classes are held once a month on Tuesday evenings and you can call 843-347-8108 to register or for dates and information.